cimentadaj/RECSM_R_Course/Class 1/Slides/slides.md

 Introduction to R objects
 ========================================================
 We just created our first variable!
-Typical SAS/Excel/Stata column.
+The typical SAS/Excel/Stata column.

-In R, these objects are called 'vectors'.
+In R, these objects are called '**vectors**'.

 Vectors can have several flavours:

-* Numerics (we just saw these)
+* Numerics (we just saw one)
 * Logicals
 * Characters
 * Factors